Hamlet chicken processing plant fire: Government reform

 On January 9, 1992, United States Secretary of Labor Lynn Martin set a deadline of 90 days for North Carolina state officials to improve enforcement of job safety and health regulations, or federal agencies would take over.
 The North Carolina General Assembly passed 14 new worker safety laws as a result, including whistleblower protections.
 The inspector corps was increased from 60 to 114 personnel and the minimum penalty for willful violations of safety standards was increased.
-In the May 1992 Brooks faced a contested Democratic Party primary from Harry E. Payne Jr., a legislator who criticized Brooks for ineffectiveness.
+In May 1992 Brooks faced a contested Democratic Party primary from Harry E. Payne Jr., a legislator who criticized Brooks for ineffectiveness.
 Payne won the election and promised to strengthen the Department of Labor.
 As he finished his term, Brooks remained defensive of the department's actions before the fire and praised the state government's reform, saying, "These are unparalleled initiatives.
 The image problem will correct itself over time."
 Average penalties for state-observed safety violations doubled that year.

 The fire prompted OSHA to review 22 state-run enforcement programs and launch a national campaign to alert employers about the necessity of fire safeguards, including alarms, sprinklers, and unlocked exits.
 The United States House Committee on Education and Labor also held hearings on the fire and concluded that both OSHA's and North Carolina's enforcement of safety standards were ineffective.
 Committee chairman William D. Ford stated that he had offered increased appropriations to OSHA in the wake of the disaster, but he was turned away by the secretary of labor.
 Representative Charlie Rose threatened to introduce a bill which would require food inspectors to look for safety issues.
 In 1994 the USDA and OSHA reached an agreement whereby USDA food safety inspectors would be trained to recognize and report workplace safety violations to OSHA.
 As of 2021, there is no evidence that a USDA food inspector has ever forwarded a notice to OSHA.